dillydaboss1/Netflix-Data-Analysis/README.md

 ---

 ## Key Finding
-Engagement remains highly stable (~49–50%) across all tested variables, including:
+Engagement remains highly stable (~49–50%) across all tested variables, including genre, content type, duration, subscription plan, and activity level.
-- genre
-- content type
-- duration
-- subscription plan

-This indicates that content characteristics are not primary drivers of engagement.
+Neither content characteristics nor user activity meaningfully explain differences in engagement.

 ---

 ## Key Insight
-User behaviour is a stronger signal than content features.

-High activity does not guarantee high engagement.
-Some users interact frequently but do not complete content, indicating passive consumption rather than meaningful engagement.
+User behaviour patterns exist, but higher activity does not correspond to stronger engagement.
+Users who interact more frequently do not demonstrate higher completion rates or longer watch durations.

+This suggests that increased activity reflects usage frequency rather than deeper engagement.

 ---

+## Limitations
+The dataset exhibits low variance in key engagement metrics, with completion rates consistently clustered around ~50%.
+This limits the ability to identify strong drivers of engagement or churn risk.

+As a result, conclusions are constrained by the structure of the dataset rather than a lack of analysis.

+---

 ## Business Implications
+Improving engagement is unlikely to be achieved through content characteristics alone.

-Improving engagement should focus on:
+Focus should be placed on:
 - personalised recommendations
-- content discovery
+- improved content discovery
-- overall user experience
+- user experience optimisation

-Content strategy should prioritise high-demand categories (e.g. Action, Adventure) to increase activity, but changes in content characteristics alone are unlikely to improve engagement.
+Content strategy should prioritise high-demand categories to increase activity, while engagement improvements should target how users interact with content rather than what content is offered.

 ---